These are the 6 most innovative winter coats and jackets of 2020

 Ralph Lauren

 One of the most fun jackets of the year for men, women, and kids is Ralph Lauren’s Custom Packable Jacket.
-On a simple online interface, you can choose the silhouette you want, from a vest to hoodie or mock neck.
+On a simple online interface, you can choose the silhouette you want, from a vest to a hoodie or mock neck.
 Then you can pick the color for the base, sleeves, lining, and zipper.
 Finally, you can have the jacket and pouch that comes with it personalized with your name on them.

 The jacket itself is lightweight and warm, perfect for wearing indoors on chilly days, then popping outside for some exercise.
 And Ralph Lauren has also worked to make the jacket as sustainable as possible.
 It uses recycled nylon and polyester fabrics, along with the company’s own down alternative made from recycled plastic bottles.
 And since each of the jackets is manufactured on demand, when a customer places an order, there’s no wasted inventory.